 If it doesn’t, try scrubbing your guard with a toothbrush after using this soak.
 It may have softened up the deposit to the point where it can be brushed off.

 Sports mouthguards are generally pretty rugged but there are some best practices that you should keep in mind.

 Since they’re made out of plastic, a mouth protector has the potential to distort or deform if exposed to heat.

 - Never allow your guard to sit in direct sunlight for extended periods of time, be stored or left in a hot environment (like the inside of your car on a summer day), immersed in hot water, or placed on any hot surface.

-A hard, ventilated case.
+A mouthguard should be stored in a hard, ventilated case.